koenvervloesem/raspberry-pi-home-automation/ERRATA.rst

 ********************************************************

 * page 29: "Compute Model 3" at the bottom of the page should be "Compute Module 3".
-* page 48: If the command to install Docker Compose fails with a message about ``libffi``, first install this dependency with ``sudo apt install libffi-dev``.
+* page 40: The ``raspi-config`` menu options have changed.
+The hostname is now in **1 System Options - S4 Hostname**.
+The timezone is in **5 Localisation Options - L2 Timezone**.
+The memory split has moved to **4 Performance Options - P2 GPU Memory**.
+* page 48: Installing Docker as in section 2.9.1 now automatically installs Docker Compose, so you don't need to install it anymore with pip.
+If not, you can still install Docker Compose manually with ``sudo apt install docker-compose-plugin``.
+Note that with this new plugin, you need to run the command as ``docker compose``, not ``docker-compose``.
 * page 50: Due to `a bug <https://github.com/moby/moby/issues/40734>`_ in libseccomp2, the ``python:3.8-alpine`` Docker image fails on the 32-bit version of Raspberry Pi OS Buster.
 One solution is to change the image to ``python:3.9-slim-buster``.
 This is fixed in the `docker-compose file in this repository <https://github.com/koenvervloesem/raspberry-pi-home-automation/blob/master/02-The-Raspberry-Pi-as-a-home-automation-gateway/python/docker-compose.yml>`_.

 *********************************************